richRemer/funktional/README.md

 ### shifter(array)
 Return a function which shifts values from the start of an array.

+### supervise(child_process.ChildProcess, [function])
+Supervise a child process, then pass result to the callback.
+Alternatively, return a Promise for the process result.
+Result includes exit status and the standard output and error streams.

 ### unshifter(array)
 Return a function which unshifts its arguments onto the start of an array.